 Intercessor Let us give thanks to the living God for all the gifts that we enjoy, saying, "We thank you, living God."
 Silence.

-Intercessor For the beauty and wonder of your creation, in earth and sky and sea:
+Intercessor For the beauty and wonder of your creation, in earth and sky and sea: People We thank you, living God.

 Intercessor For the communities of St. John's and our companion relationships with the Anglican Church of Southern Africa and the Episcopal Diocese of Jerusalem.
-In the Diocesan Cycle of Prayer, for church musicians and choirs.
+In the Diocesan Cycle of Prayer, for Church of St. Michael and All Angels, Adelphi.
 For Sean, our Presiding Bishop; Mariann, our Bishop; Eugene, our Assistant Bishop; and for all people whose lives reveal the image of Christ: